Gento (song)

 "Gento" (stylized in all uppercase) is a song recorded by the Filipino boy band SB19 for their second extended play (EP), Pagtatag!
 (2023).
-The band's leader, Pablo, wrote the song alone and co-produced it with Joshua Daniel Nase and Simon Servida.
+The band's leader, Pablo, wrote the song and co-produced it with Joshua Daniel Nase and Simon Servida.
 A pop and hip-hop track, it is about empowerment and uses gold mining as a metaphor for achieving success, alluding to the band's career.
 The song was released via Sony Music Philippines on May 19, 2023, as the EP's lead single.

 Most reviews from music critics favored the single's catchy lyricism, but its monotonous composition was subject to criticism.
 The song was SB19's first entry on two of Billboard's record charts: World Digital Song Sales—a first among Filipino groups—and the Philippines Songs charts, peaking at numbers eight and eleven, respectively.
 A dance challenge set to the song became a trend on TikTok.
 The accompanying music video, directed by Kerbs Balagtas, depicted the band members mining for gold.
 The group promoted the song with live performances and included it on the set list of their Pagtatag!
 World Tour (2023–2024).
 The song has received multiple accolades, including Best Dance/Electronic Recording at the 2024 Awit Awards.